 China, India have most coal plant projects

 China and India are investing heavily in the energy transition toward renewable energy sources, but they also have the biggest coal power project pipeline in the world.
 Turkey, which has just ratified the Paris Agreement, is not far behind, together with Vietnam, Bangladesh and Indonesia.
-Ember said in a recent report that the country is currently building one coal-fired power plant and that projects for 15 others are under development, even though many of them are not much likely to be implemented.
+Ember said in a recent report that the country is currently building one coal-fired power plant, Hunutlu, and that projects for 15 others are under development, even though many of them are not much likely to be implemented.